Internships and Awards

 - The organization and writing are clear and effective, with consistent, accurate documentation in the form of footnotes and bibliography according to the Chicago Manual of Style for History.

 All papers are to be turned into the Director of the Chapman Center for Rural Studies, Dr. Bonnie Lynn-Sherow, in 111 Leasure Hall.
 Selection of award is made by the Director, Research Director Dr. M.J.
-Morgan, and a faculty member current on the Chapman Center Board of Directors.
+Morgan, and a faculty member currently serving on the Chapman Center Board of Directors.